40net-cloud/fortinet-azure-solutions/FortiGate/AzureVirtualWAN/doc/insidevwan-sdwan.md

-# FortiGate Secure SD-WAN (INSIDE Azure Virtual WAN Hub)
+# FortiGate Secure SD-WAN (INSIDE Virtual WAN Hub)
 *Connecting your branches and datacenters into the FortiGate Next-Generation Firewall running in Virtual WAN Hub and managed by FortiManager*

 <p align="center">